makbar2/OrderRx/README.md

-# OrderRX – Prescription Reordering Web App
+# OrderRX – Prescription Ordering Web App

 OrderRX is a full-stack web application built for a pharmacy to manage recurring prescription orders.
 It replaces an outdated Excel-based workflow with a structured, web-based dashboard that improves visibility, reduces errors, and enhances staff efficiency.
 ---